ghadeersaad7/pdsnd_github/README.md

 ### Date created
-This Project was created on 7 August, 2019.
+This Project was created on 9 December, 2020.

 ### Project Title
 Bikeshare